 People with addictions aren’t thinking straight.
 Their main focus is substance abuse.
 Addiction is a disease of the brain.
 Your loved one has a psychological and physical dependence on heroin that requires specialized medical and behavioral treatment.
-However, it can be difficult to convince a heroin user to enter an inpatient treatment program when they’re not motivated to do so on their own.
+However, it can be difficult to convince a heroin user to enter a drug and alcohol rehab program in Hanover, PA when they’re not motivated to do so on their own.
 Consider reaching out to a professional to help you and your loved ones with this process.
-Clarity Way can connect you with resources to help you and your loved one begin moving toward recovery: 888-879-1289.
+Clarity Way can connect you with resources to help you and your loved one begin moving toward recovery: 17172253906.

 Getting off heroin is difficult, but not impossible.
 At Clarity Way recovery center, we’ve seen people take back their lives from the devastating effects of heroin addiction.
 Our approach to opioid treatment program is compassionate and grounded in evidence.
 We’ll teach you the necessary tools to stay sober and fulfilled when you leave inpatient treatment.
 If you or someone you love is addicted to heroin, don’t wait another day — call Clarity Way and get the help you need now: 17172253906